pangz-lab/ts-skeleton/README.md

 ![Logo](https://raw.githubusercontent.com/pangz-lab/ts-skeleton/main/ts-skeleton.png)
 # Typescript Skeleton
-This repo provides the bare minimum files to effectively create and publish a typescript library.<br>
+This repo provides the bare minimum quick-start files to effectively create and publish a typescript library.<br>
-This is a template anyone can use and customize.
+This template is for everyone to use and customize.

-##
+## Why?
-Typescript and NodeJS has been around for some time but despite this fact, it's surprising that there is no standard of creating a library.
+Typescript and NodeJS has been around for some time but despite this fact, it's surprising there is no standard in creating a typescript library.
-It feels a bit cumbersome to start a project especially if you are a beginner who wants to simply develop and publish but cannot find a simpler and easy way to do it.
+It's a bit cumbersome to start a project especially if you are a beginner who wants to develop and publish but cannot find a simpler and easy way to do it.
 <br>
 <br>
-Without a proper template, you might find yourself installing/uninstalling libraries or modules you think you need at first but turned out to be of no use (as far as library creation in concern).
+Without a standard template, you might find yourself installing/uninstalling libraries or modules wasting so much time and effort experimenting.
 <br>
 <br>
-This template helps to solve that issue.
+This template helps to solve that problem.
 <br>
 <br>
-Following a few easy steps, you can create your own publishable library in a minute.
+By following a few simple steps, you can create your own publishable library in a minute.

 ## 📑 Requirements
 - `node`- `latest`
 - `npm`- `latest`
 - `npm` ***account***  ( create only when you are ready to publish )

-> There are no other hard requirements aprt from publishing.
+> There are no other hard requirements apart from publishing a library.
 Publishing requires an account.
-Currently, this supports `npm` only ( although there are other repository like yarn and others that can be used for publishing ).
+Currently, this supports `npm` only.
+Although there are other package manager like yarn and others that can be used for publishing, `npm` is the easiest and fastest method in this game.
 You can check the official [npm](https://docs.npmjs.com/about-the-public-npm-registry) or [yarn](https://classic.yarnpkg.com/lang/en/docs/publishing-a-package/) website for more details.
 <br>
 <br>

 Publishing library to `npm` automatically make it available to `yarn`.

 ## 📥 Installation
-Clone/download this repo by using any of the following methods.
+Clone/download this repo.
+Choose any of the following methods.
 ### Git CLI
 ```bash
 git clone https://github.com/pangz-lab/ts-skeleton.git